AdrianAntico/AutoQuant/README.md

 <p>

 ##### **ParDepCalPlots()**
 Great for visualizing the relationships of features and the reliability of the model in predicting those effects.
-Build a partial dependence calibration line plot or box plot.
+Build a partial dependence calibration line plot, box plot or bar plot for the case of categorical variables.

 ##### **EvalPlot()**
 Two versions: calibration line plot of predicted values and actual values across range of predicted value, and calibration boxplot for seeing the accuracy and variability of predictions against actuals.